francescoraves483/LaMP_LaTe/index.md

 When *-c* is selected, the destination address must be specified, depending on the protocol. **In UDP mode, this address corresponds to the destination IPv4 address.**

 When a client (either *-c* or *-l*) is selected, just after *-c/-l*, a mode has to be specified:
-- **-B** for the standard ping-like bidirectional mode, working like ICMP Echo Request/Reply, but in a client-server fashion (read also the LaMP specifications [LINK]).
+- **-B** for the standard ping-like bidirectional mode, working like ICMP Echo Request/Reply, but in a client-server fashion (read also the [LaMP specifications](./LaMP/LaMP_specifications_rev1.0.pdf)).
 - **-U** for a highly experimental unidirectional mode, in which the client sends a LaMP packet to the server, and the latter tries to compute the latency, based on its own timestamp and on the one embedded by the client inside the packet, without the need of generating a reply.
 It works only if there is an external way of keeping the devices’ clocks perfectly synchronized, with under-ms precision.
 As this is not an easy task, this mode shall remain experimental and it should never be preferred over the ping-like one.

 ## Protocols